microsoft/java-on-aca-with-ai/01-build-a-simple-java-application/README.md

 cd ..
 ```

-Requesting the `/hello` endpoint should return the "Hello from Azure Spring Apps" message.
+Requesting the `/hello` endpoint should return the "Hello from Java application on Azure Container Apps" message.

 ```bash
 curl http://127.0.0.1:8080/hello